AOSC-Dev/autobuild/README.md

 Installation
 ----
+Simply run `autobuild` if you have a copy of autobuild installed.
+Try `amd64/autobuild` if you don't have one and you are using amd64.

 First, the mainline of autobuild now only supports dpkg.
+There are ab2 branches for rpm support already, but the one that works best in the autobulid family is [autobuild3](https://github.com/AOSC-Dev/autobuild3), which is actually a rewritten one.

 You need have at least bash, dpkg installed.
+The ELF stripping plugin in `$ARCH/libexec/elf` requires binutils, but you can delete it if you want to.

 Then copy autobuild executable file to `/usr/bin` , and copy the libexec directory as `/usr/lib/autobuild` .